-Entry Requirements: A minimum of 5 subjects at GCSE Grade 4/ BTEC Level 2 Pass or higher with at least a Grade 4 in GCSE Maths and English or BTEC Level 2 Business (Merit or higher)
+Entry Requirements: A minimum of 5 subjects at GCSE Grade 4/BTEC Level 2 Pass or higher:

+- Grade 4 in GCSE Mathematics. - Grade 4 in either GCSE English Language or Literature.

 The BTEC Level 3 National Extended Certificate in Business is an Applied General qualification.
 It is aimed at post-16 learners who want to continue their education through applied learning and who aim to progress to higher education and ultimately to employment in the business sector.
 This business qualification has been developed in consultation with academics to ensure that it supports progression to higher education.
 Employers and professional bodies have been involved and consulted to confirm that the content is appropriate and consistent with current practice for learners planning to enter employment directly in the business sector.